EECS150/asic-labs-fa22/lab6/spec.md

 make srams
 ```

-For simulation purposes, a Verilog behavioral model for the SRAMs from the HAMMER repository
+For simulation purposes, Verilog behavioral models for the SRAMs from the HAMMER repository
 is used.
-This is automatically set up in build/sram generator-output.json and points to `/home/ff/eecs151/hammer/src/hammer-vlsi/technology/asap7/sram_compiler/memories/behavioral/sram_behav_models.v`.
+This is automatically generated and is cached under `build/tech-asap7-cache`.

-This file includes models for various types of SRAMs.
-You can find SRAMs that have only singleport for Read and Write, or SRAMs with different address widths and data widths.
+This directory includes models for various types of SRAMs.
+You can find SRAMs that have only singleport
+for Read and Write, or SRAMs with different address widths and data widths.
 For your final
 project, you need to select the appropriate SRAM models to meet the specification.
-The SRAM
+These SRAM
-models in this file are only intended for simulation, **do not include this file in your project configuration for Synthesis or PAR**, otherwise, it will mess up with your post-Synthesis or
+models are only intended for simulation, **do not include these files in your project configuration for Synthesis or PAR**, otherwise, it will mess up with your post-Synthesis or
 post-PAR netlist.

 For Synthesis and PAR, the SRAMs must be abstracted away from the tools, because the only